Private equity-backed Savers Value Village targets $2.7 billion valuation in US IPO

 Ares Management will retain an 88% stake in Savers Value Village after the IPO.
 The company said two large institutional investors, Canada's Ontario Pension Plan and Norway's Norges bank Investment Management, have indicated interest in buying up to $130 million worth of the shares.

 J.P.
-Morgan, Jefferies, Goldman Sachs, and UBS are the lead underwriters for the IPO, which will be listed on the New York Stock Exchange.
+Morgan, Jefferies, Goldman Sachs, and UBS are the lead underwriters for the IPO, which will be listed on the New York Stock Exchange under the ticker "SVV."

 (Reporting by Chibuike Oguh in New York; Editing by Lance Tupper and Richard Chang)